 If you are buying a complete wedding package anywhere that includes photography, ask who takes the photos.
 If the answer is “the innkeeper”, ask about professional credentials.
 At Blue Skies Inn, Sally is the photographer.
 She has a Bachelor of Fine Arts degree and has photographed over 400 weddings.
 Always ask to see sample photo albums.
 (All of the photos posted on the Pikes Peak Wedding website were taken by Sally.)

 By the way, Sally uses a professional Nikon D800 SLR digital camera.
-At the end of the day, you will be presented with a DVD of your wedding photography, and the copyright is yours.
+At the end of the day, you will be presented with a your wedding photographs and their electronic negatives.
+A digital version of the copyright transfer to you is also included.
 We’ll also post photos of your wedding on our website for your faraway family and friends who couldn’t attend.

 Q: Do I have to pay the photographer for prints and enlargements of my wedding photos?

 Some venues include a “sitting fee”, which means a photographer takes photos but if you want prints or digital copies, you must buy them separately and at great cost.
-You may use your DVD from Blue Skies Inn to have prints and enlargements made at any photo lab anywhere.
+You may use your photos and electronic negatives from Blue Skies Inn to have prints and enlargements made at any photo lab anywhere.
 Also, we will post a selection of your photos online.
 You and your friends can print from our website if you wish.

 Q: Who creates the bride’s bouquet?